egberts/egberts.github.io-src/content/articles/ssh-overview.md

 #    the hostname specified on the command line using
 #    the CanonicalDomains suffixes and
 #    CanonicalizePermittedCNAMEs rules.
-#    If CanonicalizeHostname is set to always, then
+#    If CanonicalizeHostname sets to `always`, then
-#    canonicalization is applied to proxied
+#    canonicalization of hostname gets done for proxied connections.
-#    connections too.
 #    Source: options.canonicalize_hostname/resolve_canonicalize()/main()
 #    Source: options.canonicalize_hostname/check_follow_cname()/resolve_canonicalize()/main()
 CanonicalizeHostname no